mlpack/mlpack/doc/user/preprocessing.md

    imputed values using a variety of imputation strategies.

  * [Signal processing](core/transforms/signal_processing.md):
-   functions to extract features from dataset by applying signal processing techniques, such as EMD, MFE, and MFCC.
+   functions to extract features from data by applying signal processing techniques, such as EMD, MFE, and MFCC.